-If you work within the food and drink industry you may have stumbled across a hazard analysis and critical control point system before.This was introduced to mitigate food safety hazards from entering the food and drink we consume.
+If your business operates within the food and drink industry, then you should be familiar with a hazard analysis and critical control point system.
+Commonly referred to as HACCP, these systems were introduced to mitigate food safety hazards from entering the food and drink we consume.
+Having a robust HACCP system in place can be the difference between running the risk of harming consumers, or not.

-If you need immediate support in putting together a HACCP plan, get in touch with one of our experts here.
+Get immediate support in putting together a HACCP plan, get in touch with a Croner Health and Safety expert today on 01455 858 132.

 What does HACCP stand for?

-HACCP can be used throughout the whole food production process, from how the food is grown and produced to food processing and the process from farm to consumer plates.
+HACCP can be used throughout the whole food production process, from how food is grown, to production and food processing.

-HACCP identifies the areas where the production process could go wrong and sets in motion a plan for preventing unsafe food from entering circulation and customers.
+HACCP identifies the areas where there is potential for error in the production process, and sets in motion a plan for preventing unsafe food from entering circulation and being ingested by consumers.

 Who uses Hazard analysis and critical control points?

-HACCP isn't limited to food consumed by humans, it is also used in the manufacture of animal food, makeup and cosmetics.
+HACCP isn't limited to human food consumption, it is also used in the manufacture of animal food, makeup and cosmetics.

 What is a HACCP hazard?